Walking Control Based on Step Timing Adaptation: Conclusion

 \section{Conclusion}

-In this paper, we proposed a walking controller that adapts both step location and timing in real time to generate robust gaits.
-In the case of the LIPM, the controller is guaranteed to recover from any disturbances as long as the current state is viable by solely considering the next step location and timing.
-Comparison with state of the art preview controllers emphasized the importance of step timing adaptation and demonstrated that our approach can be significantly more robust than methods that do not adjust timing, even when those controllers optimize over several preview steps.
-Full humanoid simulations through push recovery and slippage recovery scenarios on a biped robot with passive ankles showed the robustness of our proposed controller even without control authority in the ankles.
+We proposed a walking controller that adapts both step location and timing in real time to generate robust gaits and we showed that for the LIPM, optimizing the next footstep timing and location was sufficient to ensure that viable states remain viable.
+Comparison with a standard MPC-based walking controller emphasized the importance of step timing adaptation and demonstrated that our approach can be significantly more robust (the algorithm could in our simulation tolerate up to about 5 times larger impulsive pushes) than methods that do not adjust timing, even when those controllers optimize over several preview steps.
+Simulations in push and slippage recovery scenarios on a humanoid with passive ankles showed the robustness of the controller even without control authority in the ankles and the foot CoP.